gopasspw/gopass/docs/backends.md

 ### Filesystem (fs)

-Right now there is only one storage backend implemented: Storing bytes on disk.
+This is the only stable storage backend.
+It stores the encrypted (see "Crypto Backends") data directly in the filesystem.

 ### In Memory (inmem)

 This is a volatile in-memory backend for tests.

-WARNING: All data is lost when gopass stops!
+**WARNING**: All data is lost when gopass stops!

 ### Consul (consul)